Khmer traditional clothing

 Khmer traditional clothing refers to the traditional styles of dress worn by the Khmer people throughout history.
 Tracing their origins back to the early Common Era, the customary styles of dress worn by Khmer people predate the indianization of Southeast Asia.
-The evolution of these clothing customs can be traced through archaeological artifacts from the 6th century to the post-Angkorian period, evolving from the simple pre-Angkorian Sampot to vibrant and intricately embroidered silk garments.
+The evolution of these clothing customs can be traced through archaeological artifacts from the 6th century to the post-Angkorian period, evolving from the simple pre-Angkorian sampot to vibrant and intricately embroidered silk garments.

 Bottoms

-Khmer family in Pursat, Cambodia, 1896.
-The parents both wear Sompot Chong Kben.

-Khmer man dressed with a Sompot Chong Kben and a Khmer-style shirt.

-The sampot is the traditional garment of the Khmer, still popular among men and women of the lower class.
-It is basically a sarong similar to those worn in neighboring Laos and Thailand, with slight variations.
-Measuring approximately one and a half meters long, the two ends of the cloth are sewn together to form a tubular garment that is worn over the lower half of the body, extending to the ankles.
-The wearer ties a knot of excess cloth in front to secure it at the waist.
-The sampot varies in color, material and dimensions, depending on the gender and social class of the wearer.

-Historically the sampot dates back to the Funan era, in which a king, at the request of Chinese envoys, ordered his subjects to cover themselves.
+Historically the sampot dates back to the Funan era, in which a king, in response to Chinese envoys, ordered his subjects to cover themselves.

-Sampot Tep Apsara
+Sampot tep apsara

 Apsara dressed in Angkorian-style sompot cloth.

-Sampot Tep Apsara (សំពត់ទេពអប្សរា) is a type of sampot from the Khmer Empire era associated with courtly Apsaras.
+Sampot tep apsara (សំពត់ទេពអប្សរា) is a type of sampot from the Khmer Empire era associated with courtly apsaras.
 Its depiction can still be seen on the bas-reliefs of Angkor Wat.
 Generally, the sampot tep apsara is both knotted at the waist and secured with a belt.
 Long pleats are gathered at the front, running the full length to the wearer's ankles.
 The sampot tep apsara is actually knotted twice at the waist, one on the left and one on the right; the left knot is longer, while the right knot is more decorative.
-Scholars trace this garment to the sari of India.
 Today, the sampot tep apsara is worn by traditional dancers in modern Cambodia.